Theyluvisai/free-solorscript/README.md

-thid script is only for people how i let
+this script is only for people how i let